nexx74/Discord-UltraX/README.md

 # Discord-UltraX
-Public version of my BOT install at your own risk
+Public version of my bot install at your own risk